emindeniz/Insight_AB_testing/readme.md

       the site without buying it).`
   "user_table" - Information about the user
 Columns:

-`
-      user_id : the Id of the user.
+      `user_id : the Id of the user.
 Can be joined to user_id in test_results table city : the city where the user is located.
 Comes from the user ip address country : in which country the city is located lat : city latitude - should match user city

-                                                                                                    23
-        long : city longitude - should match user city Example
+       long : city longitude - should match user city`

+Example
         Let's check the first user
 head(test_results,1)